KIshiharaHCI/Cyberzul/web/DailyLog.md

 2. What am I going to do today?
 3. What are the problems that I am facing right now?
 And are there dependencies for my work?

+Marco, 14.
+June, 2022 Q2:

+- Borrow the Azul game from Stadtbibliothek Moosach.

 Nils, June 17th, 2022 Q1:

 - learning the rules of Azul together with the teammates